 The Goldmation is a cross between a Golden Retriever and a Dalmatian.
 These dogs are truly stunning to look at, with the round spots of the Dalmatian and the coloring of the Golden Retriever.

-You’ll find the Goldmation to be a friendly, happy-go-lucky character who gets on great with other pets and children.
+You will find the Goldmation to be a friendly, happy-go-lucky character who gets on great with other pets and children.
 These pups also make wonderful watchdogs, being very loyal and protective of their human family.
 Trainable and eager to please, the Goldmation is a delight to have around.

 The average lifespan of a Goldmation is around 13 to 14 years.
 Although these are pretty healthy pups, they can be prone to epilepsy, hip dysplasia, and renal dysplasia, so be sure to check that the breeder has had both parents screened for these conditions before you part with your cash.

 Golden Chow Retriever (Golden Retriever And Chow Chow)

 The Golden Chow Retriever typically has the curly tail of a Chow Chow but inherits the Golden Retriever’s large ears, long coat, and large ears.
 These pups can vary in size from 20 to 25 inches tall at the shoulder, weighing between 48 and 75 pounds.
-This crossbreed is generally pretty laid-back and doesn’t need as much as exercise as most of the other Golden Retriever mixed breeds.
+This crossbreed is generally pretty laid-back and does not need as much exercise as most of the other Golden Retriever mixed breeds.

 However, the time you save on exercising your Golden Chow Retriever must be spent on grooming him instead.
 These are seriously hairy dogs that shed constantly.
 Also, in spring and fall, the Golden Chow Retriever “blows” his coat.
 That means a daily grooming session is in order to get rid of all that fluffy underfur and prevent the coat from becoming matted.

 Great Golden Dane (Golden Retriever And Great Dane)